gadget-framework/gadget2/docs/userguide.md

 Note that the fleets are treated as a predator by Gadget, so for the stock to be caught by the fleets, the stock needs to be declared as a prey.
-If the stock is not eaten, then the following section doesn’t apply, and the next section of the input file is the stock predator, given in section [sec:stockpredator] below.
+If the stock is not eaten, then the following section doesn't apply, and the next section of the input file is the stock predator, given in section [4.7](#sec:stockpredator){reference-type="ref" reference="sec:stockpredator"} below.
 If the stock is eaten, then for Gadget to treat it as a prey the length groups for that prey, and the energy content of the prey, must be defined.
 The length groups need not be to the same scale as for the stock as a whole.
 This is done by listing a length aggregation file that is to be used, as well as the energy content (in kilojoules per kilogram), as shown for the full example below: